jordan4ibanez/Formine/README.md

 ## Why is this called Formine?

-I honestly had a hard time naming this project.
+I had a hard time naming this project.
 After much thought and research, I had an inspiration from the language creator himself, [John Backus](https://en.wikipedia.org/wiki/John_Backus).
 You can see this [here](https://youtu.be/KohboWwrsXg&t=471).

 Fortran mining game.
 Formine.